m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 ### Getting TLS encryption and a certificate the easy way

-TLS encryption is mandatory and ensures secured delivery. `LetsEncrypt` offers a free certificate with assisstance from their client - `certbot`.
+TLS encryption is mandatory and ensures secured delivery. `LetsEncrypt` offers a free certificate with assistance from their client - `certbot`.

 Head on over to `https://certbot.eff.org/`.
 Click on  `Get Certbot instructions`.